 Another possible argument against Hoogenboom’s statement is that Farwerck’s earliest articles (1922, see bibliography) were about Kabbalah.
 He at least studied one esoteric system and he explained some Masonic symbolism using Kabbalah.

 It is another fact that from 1923 Farwerck started to write about initiation and he didn’t mean just entering a society.
 In his first book (1927) he writes about a wide variety of systems.
-He also writes about “the beautiful symbolism of the Catholic church”.
+He also writes about “the beautiful symbolism of the Catholic church”, yet in the post-war hearings Karel Huygen says: “To my knowledge, Farwerck did not adhere the Christian faith.”

 What I initially thought would be but a political work Het Volksch Element In het Nationaal-Socialisme (‘the folkish element in National-Socialism’ 1937) actually seems to give a peek into Farwerck’s mind.
 In his book he writes how since the French Revolution and since the start of industrialization “godsvrucht” and “godsvertrouwen” diminish.
 Both terms are a bit old fashioned and can’t be translated exactly.
 The first means something like “godliness”, the second “faith in God”.
 A nice quote: